SamTV12345/PodFetch/README.md

 - [x] Add retrieving podcasts from Podcastindex.org.
 - [x] Basic Auth.
 - [x] Import from OPML file.
-- [x] Telegram Bot API to get alerted when new episodes are downloaded.
+- [x] Telegram Bot api to get alerted when new episodes are downloaded.
 - [ ] Like episodes.
 - [ ] Delete podcasts.